IntellicentAI-Lab/Re-GAN/readme.md

 ```
 git clone https://github.com/IntellicentAI-Lab/Re-GAN.git
 ```
+2. Prepare all the required libraries and datasets.

-2. Run your model!
+3. Run your model!
 One example can be:
 ```
 python main.py --epoch 1000 --warmup_epoch 200 --g 100 --sparse 0.3 --data_ratio 0.1
 ```